 Gregory worked on immunotoxin production inside algal chloroplasts with the Mayfield lab while earning his B.S. from the University of California, San Diego.
 He studied the roles that algae has in our ecosystem, and as a source of unique proteins and lipids.
 His current research focuses on fusing microbiology with nanotechnology; augmenting microbes with nanoparticles and creating new ways to harness the power of microbial communities.

-Christopher received his B.S. in Biochemistry from California State University, Los Angeles where he researched lipid transfer proteins putatively involved in Arabidopsis’ programmed senescence mechanism.
-His research is now focused on fundamental characterization of how plant biomolecules interact with nanoparticles in vivo within Arabidopsis tissue.
+Christopher received his B.S. in Biochemistry from California State University, Los Angeles where he researched lipid transfer proteins putatively involved in Arabidopsis programmed senescence mechanism.
+His Ph.D. research is focused on fundamental understanding of plant biomolecule interactions with nanoparticles such as the formation of nanoparticle coronas in Arabidopsis plants.

 Jinming Li - Professor, South China Normal University